shawntabrizi/rust-state-machine/10/README.md

 	}
 	```

-4. We can run our tests using `cargo test`, where hopefully you should see that it passes.
+4. We can run our tests using `cargo test`, where hopefully you should see that it passes. **There should be no compiler warnings now!**

 I hope at this point you can start to see the beginnings of your simple blockchain state machine.